- § 392.3

 Unauthorized persons not to be transported.

-Part 392Below is a the available guidance for the given section.
+Section § 392.3: Ill or fatigued operator.Below are the available interpretations for the given section.
 To return to the list of parts, use the Parts link above.
-The menu to the left provides a full list of sections that have guidance.
-To view guidance for a different section, click on the menu item.
+The menu to the left provides a full list of sections that have interpretations.
+To view interpretations for a different section, click on the menu item.

 The regulations text of the section can be found on the eCFR website.
 To view the regulations text, use the link below.
 For assistance, please send an email to FMCSA.Webmaster@dot.gov.